on-messenger/on-messenger/README.md

 ## Feedback

-If you have any feedback, please reach out to me at gabe.dev@icloud.com
+If you have any feedback, please reach out to me at gabe.dev@icloud.com or bru.dev@icloud.com